 Due to the fact that the failing participant may default between the launch of the buy-in and the reimbursement to the buy-in agent of all the amounts we are of the opinion that the participant will be required by the buy-in agent to post collateral in order to cover the counterparty risk.
 As for option 2 the participant will in this case pass on the requirement to its client and so on until the trading entity.

-Should the buy-in – although unlikely - not ask for any collateral, the requirement for collateral will be done by the CSD’s participant and will apply to all settlements still outstanding after the ISD and until the actual settlement.
+In the unlikely event that the buy-in agent does not ask for any collateral, the requirement for collateral will be done by the CSD’s participant and will apply to all settlements still outstanding after the ISD and until the actual settlement.
 As explained in the answer to the previous consultation, this will modify the relationship model between CSD’s participants and their clients and lead to additional costs for the latter.

 At the end the failing party should post collateral to the buy-in agent either directly or in an intermediated way through a CSD’s participant.